shazow/dockerfiles/znc/README.md

 ```

+## TODO

-TODO: We could make a more stripped-down znc docker if we separate the
+* We could make a more stripped-down znc docker if we separate the
   znc-buildmod into a separate image.